History of the Arabs: Modern period

 Most Arabs in modern times live in the Arab world, which comprises 22 countries in Middle East, North Africa, and parts of the Horn of Africa.
 All are all modern states and became significant as distinct political entities.
 There is also a large Arab diaspora worldwide following the fall, defeat and dissolution of the Ottoman Empire.

-In 1948, Britain withdrew from Palestine and the resulting war caused nearly one million Arabs to flee to nearby countries.
+In 1948, Britain withdrew from Palestine and the resulting war caused nearly one million Palestinian Arabs to flee to nearby countries.
 The events of 1948 are known to Palestinians as the Nakba, meaning "catastrophe."
 To this day, millions of Palestinians are still displaced from their homes and are unable to return.
 After the 1948 Arab Israeli war and subsequent conflicts due to antisemitism, pogroms, and state oppression, the vast majority of Jews in the Arab world would migrate to Israel.
 There would be subsequent wars between Arab countries and Israel in 1956, 1967, 1967–1970, 1973, 1982, and 2006.

-On March 22, 1945, the Arab League would be founded in Cairo, originally with only six but currently consisting of 21 member countries.
+On 22 March 1945, the Arab League would be founded in Cairo, originally with only six but currently consisting of 21 member countries.
 Its goal is to foster cooperation between member countries.

 Many Arab countries rely heavily on oil exports to fuel their economies.
 Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela founded OPEC on 14 September 1960 in Baghdad.
 OPEC would cease the export of oil to America after the 1973 Yom Kippur War in an attempt to convince the United States to stop supporting Israel.
 The abundance of oil in the Arab countries has directly and indirectly led to countless wars and prevented Arab countries from diversifying their economies in what some economists calls the "paradox of plenty".

 During the Cold War the Arab world would be fought over by the West and East, with both sides supporting and sending troops into various conflicts.
 The UK would set up the Central Treaty Organization to serve as the Middle East equivalent of NATO in 1955 before it was disbanded in 1979.

 In 2011 the Arab Spring would begin in Tunisia and soon spread across the Arab world.
 During the Arab Spring many Arab countries underwent pro-democracy revolutions against their ruling governments.
 It would result in the Syrian civil war as well as other conflicts.

 In modern times an Arab diaspora of 50 million has been formed by emigrants from Arab countries.